TDBarnhouse/Mini-DJ-Beastie/README.md

 # Mini-DJ-Beastie
-Personal music bot for Beastie's discord server.
+My personal music bot for my discord server.

+# Credit
-Credit to @eritislami for the base of the bot.
+Acknowledgements to eritislami for the base of the bot code.